It4innovations/hyperqueue/docs/deployment/allocation.md

 - Format: `--worker-wrap-cmd <cmds>`

-Specifies a string that will be prepended before the command used to start a worker on a node inside an allocation.
+Specifies a command that wraps the command used to start a worker on a node inside an allocation.

+When a wrap command is configured, HyperQueue writes the full worker start command (`hq worker start ...`, including the `RUST_LOG` environment variable if it is set on the server) into an executable `start-worker.sh` script inside the working directory of the allocation, and starts each worker using `<wrap-cmd> <allocation-dir>/start-worker.sh`.

-For example, if you specify `--worker-wrap-cmd "podman run"`, each worker will be started using `podman run hq worker start ...`.
+For example, if you specify `--worker-wrap-cmd "podman run myimage"`, each worker will be started using `podman run myimage <allocation-dir>/start-worker.sh`.

+Because the wrap command receives a single script path argument, instead of the many arguments of the worker start command (which may contain spaces and shell metacharacters), you do not have to deal with shell quoting or escaping when writing wrap commands or wrap scripts.

 #### Worker time limit